 Fold and Unfold

 The Vista 2 expands with room for three using additional seating and riding board sold separately.
-Using the UPPAbaby Lower Adapter this stroller works with two UPPAbaby Mesa infant car seats or two bassinets making it an optimum solution for twins.
+Using the UPPAbaby Lower Adapter, this stroller works with two UPPAbaby Mesa infant car seats or two bassinets, making it an optimum solution for twins.
 The Vista 2 also works as a double stroller using the RumbleSeat.
-For more leg room between seats, the UPPAbaby Upper Adapter and Lower Adapter keeps kids comfortable.
+For more legroom between seats, the UPPAbaby Upper Adapter and Lower Adapter keep kids comfortable.
 For an older sibling, the PiggyBack riding board provides the ability to ride or walk.